Student Code of Conduct

 Some individuals may exhibit behaviors that interfere with their academic, career, or personal success but the behavior is not disruptive, as defined in this document.
 Examples of behaviors of concern might include frequent class absences, difficulty adjusting to college life, falling asleep in class, changes in appearance or personal hygiene, or moodiness, for example.
 Often faculty and staff members can help students exhibiting such behaviors by asking questions, listening, and making a referral for assistance.
 Individuals wishing to report a Behavior of Concern may submit an online form or provide details of the concern to the Dean, Student Development and Support.

 Within five working days after the concern is received, the Vice President (or designee) will review the concerns and request that the Director/Chief of Campus Police and Public Safety conduct an investigation, if necessary.
 Based on the nature of the concern and documentation gathered in the investigation, they will determine whether to take action, refer the matter to the Care Team, or move the matter to the Threat Assessment Team.

 Member placement on these teams is based on positions held within the College, the nature of support needed for particular students, and expertise or credentials held by an employee.

-A care team will be convened under the discretion of the Director, Counseling and Student Life.
+A care team will be convened under the discretion of the Dean, Student Development and Support.
 The team may include any of the following positions, as needed to support each particular student in need of a care-team approach:

 - Coordinator, Counseling Services